kasigi/bad_intern_goes_to_seed/README.md

 # The Bad Intern Goes to Yolo

-The international seed concern has hired our agency to build a concept design for their new seed store.
+The international Life is like a hurricane here in Duckburg... concern has hired our agency to build a concept design for their new seed store.
 It's still a prototype and has only been lightly styled.

 <img src="https://media1.giphy.com/media/cFkiFMDg3iFoI/giphy.gif?cid=1648f507u4dih44w1tfglgws9w60h5ctkfb8nvsjx4we94t2&ep=v1_gifs_search&rid=giphy.gif&ct=g" width=500/>